dimtass/meta-allwinner-hx/README.md

 sources
 ```

+> Note: at this point you need to source the `setup-environment.sh` and set the build
+folder.
+To do this read a bit further down in `Supported DISTRO(s) and MACHINE(s)` on
+how to do this, before proceed to the next paragraph.

 Now in your `build/conf/local.conf` file you can choose which kernel you want to build.
 By default the `linux-stable` 4.19 version is build.
 In case you want to build the RT
 kernel then see next section.
 Also, by default in this image all the Linux firmware